j0k3rD/WiFi_Log_Manager/README.md

 ```
 <br>
 <h3>Bugs and enhancements</h3>
-For bug reports or enhancements, please open an issue here.
+For bug reports or enhancements, please open an issue :).